 Restitution is compensation required of students who engage in theft, misuse, damage or destruction of institutional, group or private property.
 For some violations, fines may be imposed.
-The amount, form of k.
+The amount, form of payment for restitution and fines will be determined by the hearing officer(s).

+k.
 Psychological and/or Alcohol and Drug Assessment